 - Students who have not submitted required health forms by the health from deadline will not be allowed to participate in camps.
 Please see below on this page for more information.

 - All students attending Rutgers University summer camps are required to be covered by a United States-based health insurance plan.

 - Students may purchase health insurance from Rutgers University Risk Management at the time of registration.
 Cost is $70/week.
 Please email Ms. Dana Wilson (email@example.com) to inform her if you plan to purchase health insurance.

 - Your completion of registration indicates your acknowledgment and agreement to abide by these policies.

-- Please contact the Extension Division with questions regarding the application procedure and administrative matters.
+- Questions?
+Contact the Extension Division with questions regarding the application procedure and administrative matters.

-- Please contact our summer camp administration with questions regarding curriculum, camp experience, and related matters.
+- Contact our summer camp administration with questions regarding curriculum, camp experience, and related matters.